humblec/gluster-containers/gluster-s3object/CentOS/docker-gluster-s3/README.md

      the same host machine.
 -v : Bind mount a host path inside the container.
 -e : Set and pass environment variable.
 In our case, provide a list of volumes
-     to be exported over object inerface by setting GLUSTER_VOLUMES environment variable.
+     to be exported over object inerface by setting S3_ACCOUNT environment variable.
 ~~~